lineality/run_R_in_Python/README.md

 - small is good
 - fewer libraries and dependencies are better
 - cross-system compatibility is good
-#### this uses no special libraries so it can be used without any need to configure environments
+#### This uses no special libraries so it can be used without any need to configure environments.

 ## Approach: